SebastianDominguezC/rusty-shazam/README.md

 ## Server

 The songs can be accesses through my custom server, which connects to the DB that contains all fingerprints (around 900 fingerprints of 30 song samples)

-## Songs

-Songs were taken from [this free dataset](https://www.kaggle.com/imsparsh/fma-free-music-archive-small-medium).

-The small dataset was used 8GB.

-Around 8000, 30 second song samples, giving a total of around 202_082 unique hashes for moments in each song .